Brand engagement is one of the most important aspects of a successful marketing strategy in 2020.

 Emotion is what helps hook viewers, especially if they can relate to the kind of problem you are trying to solve.”

 Creating a story that centers around your company, rather than making it seem like you’re advertising a product helps create a much-needed disconnect between the product and the company.
 If done right, it’s no longer about the brand trying to get their product to the customer.
 Instead, the focus shifts toward addressing, and, more importantly solving the customer’s problem.

-Videos help to close off this barrier of distrust; this is achieved via presenting a project demo.
-Not every business has the budget to be to create a whole separate MVP just for the customer to be able to demo and ensure it’s to their liking.
+Videos help close off this barrier of distrust; this is achieved via presenting a project demo.
+Not every business has the budget to create a whole separate MVP just for the customer to be able to demo and ensure it’s to his or her liking.
 Since videos can be voiced over, they can also feature helpful tips that would otherwise be difficult to come across without guidance.

-Additionally, consumers can be brought aboard your community if you offer assistance over video conferencing and screen sharing.
-This enables the customer or potential client to use a tailored-demo of the product being considered.
+Additionally, consumers can be brought aboard your community if you offer assistance via video conferencing and screen sharing.
+This enables the customer or potential client to use a tailored-demo of the product in consideration.